Graded sum formula for $\tilde{A}_1$-Soergel calculus and the nil-blob algebra: Isomorphism Theorems

+{{ Now in \eqref{symm1}, we must also break the symmetry with respect to birdcage lengths in zone B. But in order to break this symmetry we proceed just as we did in the last step for zone A, applying \eqref{neighbouring} successively, adjusting the lengths of the relevant birdcages until they are as desired. }}

+All in all we have now shown that any diagram of the form described in \eqref{318} belongs to $ {A}_w^{\prime}$, where the number and the lengths of the top and bottom birdcages in zone A may differ, as may the lengths of birdcages in zone B.

+Finally, to conclude the proof of $ {A}^{\prime}_w \supseteq {A}_w $, we observe that the process, illustrated in \eqref{insertionStepFirst}, of replacing a degenerate non-hanging full birdcage by a non-hanging non-degenerate full birdcage can be realized as the multiplication on top or bottom with a diagram of the form {\eqref{CsoergelABC}}.
+Below we give an example.

-In order to prove the other inclusion $ {A}^{\prime}_w \subseteq {A}_w $ we need to change the argument of the corresponding statement in \cite{LPR} since it depends on dimension arguments in linear algebra (over a field).
-We first observe that $ U_i \in {A}_w $ for $ i =0,1,\ldots, n-2 $, and so it is enough to verify that $ {A}_w $ is invariant under left and right multiplication by the $ U_i$'s.
-In order to show this, we first check that for $ i > 0 $ the effect of multiplying $ U_i $ on a non-degenerate birdcage $ D $ is either insertion of a non-hanging birdcage of length 1 in a birdcage of length one less than the length of $ D$, or multiplication by -2.
-Here is an illustration of the last case.
+In order to prove the other inclusion $ {A}^{\prime}_w \subseteq {A}_w $ we need to change the argument of the corresponding statement in \cite{LPR} since it, {{as already mentioned}}, depends on dimension arguments in linear algebra (over $ \CC$).

-For the second equality we here used one of the isotopy relations for Soergel diagrams, see for example the comments below Remark 3.3 of \cite{LPR} for a discussion of these relations.

-The effect of multiplying a $ U_i $ in a position between two birdcages is moving points from one birdcage to the other, whereas the effect of multiplying a $ U_i $ on three birdcages is moving points between them and multiplying by $\alpha_{\ese} $ or $\alpha_{\te} $.
-Multiplying by $ U_0 $ on a non-degenerate birdcage produces three birdcages and multiplying by $ U_0 $ on a degenerate hanging birdcage makes it non-hanging, whereas multiplying by $ U_0 $ on a degenerate birdcage produces the factor $\alpha_{\ese} $.
-In any case, multiplication by $ U_i $ on a double leaf produces a multiple of a double leaf, and so the inclusion $ {A}^{\prime}_w \subseteq {A}_w $ is proved, and ${\bf b)}$ as well.
-Below we illustrate the multiplication of various $ U_i$'s.